Intermediate filament: Type VI

 Vertebrate-only.
 Related to type I-IV.
 Used to contain other newly discovered IF proteins not yet assigned to a type.

 Function

 Cell adhesion

-At the plasma membrane, some keratins or desmin interact with desmosomes (cell-cell adhesion) and hemidesmosomes (cell-matrix adhesion) via adapter proteins.
+At the plasma membrane, some keratins or desmin interact with desmosomes (cell-cell adhesion) via desmoplakin and hemidesmosomes (cell-matrix adhesion) via other members of the plakin protein family.

 Associated proteins

 Filaggrin binds to keratin fibers in epidermal cells.
 Plectin links vimentin to other vimentin fibers, as well as to microfilaments, microtubules, and myosin II.
 Kinesin is being researched and is suggested to connect vimentin to tubulin via motor proteins.

 Keratin filaments in epithelial cells link to desmosomes (desmosomes connect the cytoskeleton together) through plakoglobin, desmoplakin, desmogleins, and desmocollins; desmin filaments are connected in a similar way in heart muscle cells.